 Sample Request

-GET http://10.12.123.12/api/settings/audio.page.vol
+GET https://10.12.123.12/api/settings/audio.page.vol

 Sample Response